 While the Prometheus, the first Earth starship in Stargate SG-1, is not very powerful and armed with (more or less) conventional weapons (regular/nuclear missiles and railguns), the second-generation Daedalus-class starships are considerably stronger, especially with the addition of the Asgard plasma beam weapons.
 The "pint-sized" part comes in once you compare the sizes of the Earth starships with the ships typically used by the various alien races.
 Even a typical Goa'uld Ha'tak is several times the size of the Prometheus (less so than the slightly-larger Daedalus).
 Then you bring in the enormous Ori motherships and the Wraith Hives.
 For reference, a Hive was once mistaken for a mountain.
 Unfortunately, a ZPM-enhanced super-Hive (even larger than a normal Hive) pulls a No Sell on the Asgard weapons.

-The last episode of the second season has him breaking a guy's nose with a single punch.
+The last episode of the second season has him breaking a guy's nose with a single punch, which results in a bloody nose.
 Bad Ass enough that it had to be hidden with a Gilligan Cut.

 Doctor Who has the 5'0" Zoe.
 She can judo the Karkus (three times her size) into submission and blow up an entire Cyberman fleet with just her brain.